 - 1. State medical licensure and renewal applications - 2.
 Hospital and health system privileging and credentialing applications - 3.
 Commercial insurance credentialing - 4.
 Malpractice insurance applications - 5.
 Legal discovery process during lawsuits - 6.
-Mental health insurance requiring treatment where the physician works should audit their credentialing applications, addendums and peer review forms; change any invasive or stigmatizing language around mental health and substance misuse; and communicate these changes to their workforce and assure clinicians that it is safe for them to seek care.
+Mental health insurance requiring treatment where the physician works

+Health organizations can help address these underlying, structural barriers physicians face when accessing the mental health care they may need.
+Many credentialing applications still have invasive and stigmatizing language surrounding mental health.
+Every health and hospital system should audit their credentialing applications, addendums and peer review forms; change any invasive or stigmatizing language around mental health; and communicate these changes to their workforce and assure clinicians that it is safe for them to seek care.
 Knowledge is power, and in this case has lifesaving potential.
 This action is a transparent and measurable way that every health and hospital system can support its more valuable resource-- its physician workforce.